 There is an agreed definition for eligible rural areas.
 In general though for the West of England we include all the areas outside the two cities of Bristol and Bath together with the major towns.
 However we have included Thornbury, Paulton, Yatton and Congresbury.

-We are currently developing an On-line Postcode checker that will be launched soon.
-In the meantime please refer to this DEFRA approved Area Map or contact the programme team for further details.
+See the DEFRA approved Area Map or contact the programme team for further details.

 National and local priorities